Blas1ed/Banana-Watch/README.md

 # Banana-Watch
 A mod watch that allows you to do these current things!

-1. Disable/Enable BepInEx Plugins
+1. Disable/Enable BepInEx Plugins on the "Mods" Page
-2. Enable/Disable Built In Mods (LEGAL) (Only Modded Lobbys)
+2. Enable/Disable Built In Mods (LEGAL) (Only Modded Lobbys) in the "Activate Mods" Page
 3. Info Page On The Front Page Of Menu!

 # Usage